adityajbir/Parallel_Computing_Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)
 - Architecture: For all the algorithms below we will be implementing them with an MPI architecture
-- Bitonic Sort (Juan Carrasco): This algorithm will implemented by
+- Bitonic Sort: This algorithm requires the size of the input to be a power of 2, it creates a bitonic sequence from the array before making comparisons and returning a sorted array.
+The runtime of this algorithm is N/P log^2(N/P), where P is the number of processors.
+This algorithm will be implemented by Juan Carrasco

 - Sample Sort (Eyad Nazir): A parallel sorting algorithm that divides the input array into smaller subarrays, sorts them independently, and merges them back together.